 Since 1960, he has undertaken a variety of special assignments at the national, and even the international, levels; these have included serving as consultant to the Surgeon General of the Army and to the American Dental Association's Council on Dental Education.
 In 1973, because of his reputation as a dental educator, he was one of three American dentists chosen as consultants on dental education to the University of Saigon.
 He has also traveled to Iraq at the University of Baghdad School of Dentistry as a visiting professor.

 At present, Dr. McCallum is affiliated with six hospitals in Birmingham and is a consultant to the Martin Army Hospital at Fort Benning, Georgia.
 He is a fellow of the American College of Dentists and is a member of his county, state, and national medical and dental societies.
 In addition, he belongs to such professional organizations as the Federation Dentaire Internationale, the International Association of Oral Surgeons, the American Association of Dental Schools, and Omicron Kappa Upsilon, the honorary dental fraternity.

 In 1955 he married a graduate of the University Hospital School of Nursing, the former Alice Rebecca Lasseter of Albertville.
-They have four sons and live in Birmingham.
+They had four sons and live in Birmingham.

 Dr. McCallum passed away on January 17, 2021.